xanexerr/xanexerr/README.md

 <h1 align="left">👩‍💻 Hi there</h1>
 <p align="left">I'm Xanexer, but you can call me Xan or Sand.
-A passionate software developer and first-year DST student at ICT, Mahidol University.
+A passionate software developer.

 I studied at Hatyai Technical College (2021–2024) and earned my Vocational Certificate.
 Currently, I'm pursuing my studies at Mahidol University, ICT (DST), since 2024.